-Migrating Worlds: The Art of the Moving Image in Britain has been co-curated by Matthew Hargraves, Chief Curator of Art Collections, and Rizvana Bradley, Assistant Professor of the History of Art, and African-American Studies at Yale University.
-The exhibition will coincide with the publication Artists’ Moving Image in Britain Since 1989 (fall 2019, Yale University Press).
+Migrating Worlds: The Art of the Moving Image in Britain has been curated by Matthew Hargraves, Chief Curator of Art Collections at the Center.
+The exhibition will coincide with the release of Artists’ Moving Image in Britain Since 1989 (fall 2019), edited by Erika Balsom, Sarah Perks, and Lucy Reynolds, and published by the Paul Mellon Centre for Studies in British At and Yale University Press.

 Works from this exhibition are presented in multiple locations throughout the Center, including Nashashibi’s Electical Gaza (2015) and Prodger’s SaF05 (2019), which are being shown in the Lecture Hall.
 Please visit the Center’s online calendar for a full schedule of screening times.